-Dave Dietrich, Director, Thomas Jefferson Heritage Society
+Dave Dietrich, a former Director of the Thomas Jefferson Heritage Society

 Thomas Jefferson has had an immense impact on the development of the United States.
 His ideas have transcended the ages and withstood the test of time.
 Reflecting upon Thomas Jefferson and his association with the Enlightenment is critical to understanding more fully the nature and influence of his ideas on modern America.